alef-tav-calendar/alef-tav-calendar/questions_answers/37_HRB/README.md

 Regarding Jeff Benner, I reference his work because it aligns with the BDB lexicon in grouping words with similar meanings.
 I try my best to use multiple references in this research.

-Unfortunately, the broad topics of Qabbalists, Arabic, Christian, and Islam are currently outside the scope of this research project.
+Unfortunately, the broad topics of Qabbalists, Guematria, Arabic, Christian, and Islam are currently outside the scope of this research project.
 These topics emerge thousands of years after the Noah Narrative.

 Thank you.